 I can even say numbers as digits.
 The digits are <say-as interpret-as="characters">1135</say-as>.

 I can also substitute phrases, like the <sub alias="World Wide Web Consortium">W3C</sub>.

+You need to use the supported markup language from the TTS provider in your scripts.
+Other TTS markup may not work.
 Refer to the Google TTS documentation for information about any SSML variations or requirements specific to Google.

 Each TTS Allows users to enter recorded prompts as text and use a computer-generated voice to speak the content. provider offers a different set of languages.
 For each language they offer one or more voices that you can choose from.
 Because the selection of languages and voices can change at any time, to see the most up to date list of supported languages, you can:

 - Check the documentation for each TTS provider.

 - Look at the Select a Voice page for each TTS provider on the Cloud Text to Speech page.